Brace yourself for adulterated sweets this Diwali

-This festival of lights, you might end up consuming adulterated sweets and using counterfeit cosmetics as 85 per cent of Food and Drug Administration (FDA) officials in Maharashtra are busy with election duties till October 22 and haven’t conducted enough raids
+This festival of lights, you might end up consuming adulterated sweets as 85 pc of Food and Drug Administration (FDA) officials in Maharashtra are busy with election duties till October 22

 This Diwali, brace yourself to consume adulterated sweets and use counterfeit cosmetics as 85 per cent officials of the Food and Drug Administration (FDA) Maharashtra are busy with election duties and haven’t been able to carry out too many raids.
 According to sources, the officials will be busy till October 22, a day before Diwali.